ashrafsharif/terraform-aws-gtp-uat/README.md

 4) Create a private S3 bucket (if not exists) named `gtp-uat-app-bucket`.
 Use your AWS Management Console.

-5) Upload the following files (this will be provided separately):
+5) Upload the following files (this will be provided separately, `GTP-UAT-S3-0.4.zip`):

 ```
 $ tree